-The Cape Breton Local Immigration Partnership (CBLIP) is a collaborative initiative designed to foster welcoming communities that support the full participation of newcomers in the social, economic, political and cultural life of Cape Breton-Unama'ki.
-Launched in June of 2017, the CBLIP brings together stakeholders from across the Island to coordinate approaches to supporting newcomer settlement.
+The Cape Breton Local Immigration Partnership (CBLIP) is a collaborative initiative designed to foster welcoming communities that support the full participation of newcomers in the social, economic, political and cultural life of Unama'ki-Cape Breton.
+Launched in June of 2017, the CBLIP brings together partners from across the Island to coordinate approaches to supporting newcomer settlement.